allarabuendia/allarabuendia/README.md

 #### Hi there 👋

 Welcome to my git page.
-I'm currently studing data science in The Bridge (Madrid).
+I'm currently studing data science at The Bridge (Madrid).

 #### Skills:
   - Python